minif/ipatool-py/README.md

 - Use `--country` to select a country that is not USA
 - Use `--appId | -i` to input an app ID or `--bundleId | -b` to look up a bundle ID
 - Use `--output-dir | -o` to select location for IPA files
+- Use `--err-log` to select location for error logging

 ### Example:
 This should download all versions of "ABC Animals Coloring Book" using the iTunes Server on 192.168.0.102